mmistakes/made-mistakes-jekyll/_posts/paperfaces/2014-01-27-daniel-w-portrait.md

   feature: paperfaces-daniel-w-lg.jpg
   thumb: paperfaces-daniel-w-150.jpg
 category: paperfaces
-tags: [PaperFaces, portrait, illustration, Paper by 53, iPad art, Sktchy]
+tags: [portrait, illustration, Paper by 53, Sktchy]
 ---

 Enjoyed adding all the texture in this one.
 PaperFaces portrait of [Daniel W.](http://sktchy.com/Uc5fXc) inspired by Sktchy.